 The general operating fund of ESU No. 19 is a taxing fund.
 Accordingly, property taxes are legally restricted by State Statutes to 1.5 cents per \$100 of assessed valuation.
-Nearly 41% of the budgeted expenditures of ESU No. 19 pay for salaries and benefits of professional and support staff.
+Salaries and benefits of professional and support staff make up 50.12% of the budgeted expenditures for ESU No. 19.
 The remainder of the revenue collected by ESU No. 19 is used for supplies, equipment and other approved operating expenditures.
-The 2018-19 budget for this fund was \$22,140,710.
+The 2019-20 budget for this fund was \$19,250,000.